rezarahimian/docs/multiple_withdrawal.rst

 #.
 Bob transfers ``M`` Alice's tokens and in total ``N+M``.

 At step 3, Bob is able to transfer ``N`` tokens and consequently his allowance becomes ``0`` (because of ``allowed[_from][msg.sender] = allowed[_from][msg.sender].sub(_tokens)``).
 This is a legit transaction since Alice has already approved it.
 The issue will happen after Alice’s new transaction (``approve(_BobAddr, 0)``) to set Bob’s approval to ``0``.
 In case of front-running by Bob, Alice needs to check Bob’s allowance for the **second time** before setting any new value.
 However, she will find out Bob's allowance ``0`` in either case.
 In other words, she can not distinguish whether Bob's allowance is set to ``0`` because of her ``approve(_BobAddr, 0)`` transaction or Bob's ``transferFrom(_AliceAddr, _BobAddr, _tokens)`` transaction.

 Alice may notice this by checking ``Transfer`` event logged by ``transferFrom`` function.
-However, if Bob had transferred tokens to someone else (``transferFrom(_AliceAddr, _CarolAddr, _tokens)``), then ``Transfer`` event will not be linked to Bob, and, if Alice's account is busy and many people are allowed to transfer from it, Alice may not be able to distinguish this transfer from a legite one performed by someone else.
+However, if Bob had transferred tokens to someone else (``transferFrom(_AliceAddr, _CarolAddr, _tokens)``), then ``Transfer`` event will not be linked to Bob, and, if Alice's account is busy and many people are allowed to transfer from it, Alice may not be able to distinguish this transfer from a legit one performed by someone else.

 So, this solution does not prevent the attack while tries to follow ERC20 recommendations for setting Bob’s allowance to zero before any non-zero value.
-Hence, enforcement should be considered at contract level not UI level (Interestingly, *OpenZeppelin* example implements a workaround in contract level that makes it inconsisitent with text of ERC20).
+Hence, enforcement should be considered at contract level not UI level (Interestingly, *OpenZeppelin* example implements a workaround in contract level that makes it inconsistent with text of ERC20).
 Additionally, There is no way to see from UI if ``approve(_BobAddr, 0)`` transaction is processed before the subsequent non-zero approval :cite:`Ref03`.
 This is because of current API in Web3.js [#]_ that does not support such checking :cite:`Ref04`.
 So, we would not see this enforcement as a feasible solution and consider the contract enforce it.

 2. Using minimum viable token
 =============================
 As suggested by :cite:`Ref05`, we can boil down ERC20 standard to a very basic functionalities by implementing only essential methods.
 In other words, skipping implementation of vulnerable functions will prevent effecting of the attack:

 .. figure:: images/multiple_withdrawal_04.png
-    :scale: 90%
+    :scale: 80%
     :figclass: align-center

     *Figure 5: Minimum viable ERC20 token implementation*

 While removing ``approve`` and ``transferFrom`` functions will prevent multiple withdrawal attack, it makes this token incompatible with properties of ERC20 standards.
-Acording to ERC20 specifications, these methods are not OPTIONAL and must be implemented.
+According to ERC20 specifications, these methods are not OPTIONAL and must be implemented.
 Moreover, ignoring them will cause failed function calls by standard wallets that expect to call them.
 So, we would not consider this solution as a compatible fix although mitigates the vulnerability.

 3. Approving token transfer to verified smart contracts or trusted third-party
 ==============================================================================